MoNo258/Portfolio/README.md

 # Portfolio

 This is Portfolio of MoNo258.
-You will find there most recent projects - all in one place together with needed links.
+You will find most recent projects there - all in one place together with needed links and a contact form.
 <br />
 *Designed and coded by MoNo258 :)* <br />